 Everyone told me I should have taken the day off to celebrate.
 I disagreed.
 I have the best job in the world and I wanted to work.
 (Part of me feels like I should tell you that I needed to work to pay my bills, but give me this one.
 It was my birthday.)
 It was a long day, filled with so much inspiration.
 Mentoring with Ardith.
-Lunch with my Que faire d'Albert? co-star Alphonse.
+Lunch with my Que faire d’Albert? co-star Alphonse.
 Meeting with the Manitoba Arts Council.
-And then, to top off the night, watching a reading of The Chinese Lady by Lloyd Suh for Studio180 Theatre Reads, together-but-separately with my friends.
+And then, to top off the night, watching a reading of The Chinese Lady by 180 Reads together-but-separately with my friends.

-Following my birthday, I was invited to join the fun for TPM's Chautauqua work week.
+Following my birthday, I was lucky to be granted space at TPM’s Chautauqua week.
 Every morning we checked in and gave each other writing prompts.
 At the end of the week, we celebrated with cocktails and parlour games.
-It was truly inspirational to be in the same room with so many artists that I'd admired from afar.
+It was truly inspirational to be in the same room with so many artists that I’d admired from afar.
 (Sup, Emily and Tanner.)
-I also had my first meeting with Donna-Michelle St. Bernard and discussed my festival piece, Unspoken for Decolonize Your Ears.
+To end the week, I had my first meeting with Donna-Michelle St. Bernard and discussed my festival piece for Decolonize Your Ears.
 She said she enjoyed reading it.
 Cue: tears of joy, and a lot of positive swearing.
 Thirty is pretty damn cool so far.